-Time Agenda item Lead 8:30 a.m.
-Introductions and expectations Erin Taylor Agenda review - Workshop Summary #1 review, (as needed) corrections and/or clarifications from workshop Overview of materials available Erin Taylor welcomed the group and expressed appreciation for their participation.
-She asked attendees to identify whether or not they were present at the first workshop and led the group in a round of introductions.
-Attendees committed to the The group committed to the following ground rules for the workshop: Be present (phones) Listen Speak from intentions (not entrenched positions) Offer space to everyone to speak Remember: we are unlikely to solve everything today, but we are setting a course/path forward together Erin then provided an overview of the agenda for the workshop.
-8:55 a.m.
-Safety Moment Paul Bennett Paul Bennett offered safety/evacuation inform ation for being in Sound Transit offices.
-9:00 a.m.
-Sound Transit status updates Curvie Hawkins Other ongoing evaluation of priority concer ns Paul Bennett Forest Street facility additional detail Gwen McCullough
+Agenua item Leau Introductions and expectations Erin Taylor Agenda review - Workshop Summary #1 review, (as needed) corre and/or clarifications from workshop ections Overview of materials available Erin Taylor welcomed the group and expressed approasked attendees to identify whether or not they were the group in a round of introductions.
+Attendees come the following ground rules for the workshop: e present at the first workshop and led Be present (phones) • Listen • Speak from intentions (not entrenched positions ) Offer space to everyone to speak Remember: we are unlikely to solve everything today, but we are setting a course/path forward together Safety Moment Paul Bennett Paul Bennett offered safety/evacuation information j for being in Sound Transit offices.
+Sound Transit status updates Curvie Hawkins Other ongoing evaluation of priority concerns Paul Bennett Forest Street facility additional detail Gwen McCullough Introductions and expectations Agenda review - Workshop Summary #1 review, (as needed) correand/or clarifications from workshop Overview of materials available Erin Taylor welcomed the group and expressed approasked attendees to identify whether or not they were the group in a round of introductions.
+Attendees contact the following ground rules for the workshop: Be present (phones) Listen Speak from intentions (not entrenched positions Offer space to everyone to speak Remember: we are unlikely to solve everything to forward together Erin then provided an overview of the agenda for the Safety Moment Paul Bennett offered safety/evacuation information of Sound Transit status updates Other ongoing evaluation of priority concerns